25 Things To Do in Newburyport and Plum Island with Kids

-Discover Newburyport’s seafaring heritage through this collection of maritime art, model ships, shipwreck artifacts and more.
-Oh, and save a little time to climb the giant red and white buoys out in front of the Museum.
+Discover Newburyport’s seafaring heritage through this collection of maritime art, model ships, shipwreck artifacts, and more.

-Kids love to get cozy and check out the huge selection of books in the children's section at The Jabberwocky Bookshop and then dart over to the train table at the adjoining Eureka Toy Store, filled with tons of cool finds.
+Kids love to get cozy and check out the huge selection of books in the children's section at The Jabberwocky Bookshop, and then dart over to the adjoining Eureka toy store, filled with tons of cool finds.